Tochukz/ExpressJS/database/README.md

 ```
 Player.belongsTo(Team)
 ```
 Here the foreign key exists on the `Player` model.

+## Mongoose
+### Defining Schema
+Schemas not only define the structure of your document and casting of properties, they also define documents _instance methods_, _static Model methods_, _compound indexes_, and document lifecycle hooks called _middleware_.